OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Ethernet-Bridge.md

 # The Actual Process

-What we are going to do is to first enable the Omega's ethernet connection, and then try to bridge the wireless internet connection with ethernet connection.
-There are several ways to do so, one of the ways is to modify the firewall configuration.
+What we are going to do is to first enable the Omega's Ethernet connection, and then try to bridge the wireless internet connection with an Ethernet connection.

 [//]: # (The Steps)

 ## Step 1: Connect Omega with WiFi

 This step is fairly easy, and there are a lot of tutorials tell us how to do so in different ways.
-Click [here](../Get-Started) to view how to make it work.

-// get rid of the 'click here ' links, make it a real sentence
+Follow this [guide](../Get-Started) to learn more on how to set up your Omega.

 [//]: # (Step 2)

 ## Step 2: Enable the Ethernet Connection in Omega

-There is an existing tutorial for this as well, click [here](./Expansions/Using-the-Ethernet-Expansion) to learn more.

-// get rid of the 'click here ' links, make it a real sentence
+For instructions on how to use the Ethernet Expansion you can check out this [guide](./Expansions/Using-the-Ethernet-Expansion).

-Basically what we need to do is to change the following code block located at `/etc/config/network`:
+What we need to do is to change the following code block located in `/etc/config/network`:

 ```
 config interface 'wlan'